By Heather Tirado Gilligan

 An elevated sense of possibility

-EYODC offers a comprehensive program during the school year too, with computer literacy, job training, college prep classes and courses in arts and music.
+EOYDC offers a comprehensive program during the school year too, with computer literacy, job training, college prep classes and courses in arts and music.

 One of the Center’s successful year-round programs is the GED course.
 Participants pay a small fee for the test prep classes.
 The summer course held about five participants learning to convert measurements, considering how many cups were in a quart.
 A GED bus ferried students to the test itself later that day.
 When students pass, Jackson said, they get their fees back.